Matin-M/Savvy/README.md

 The parameter `clientActivityType` must be a string set to either `Watching`, `Playing`, or `Streaming`.

-`devAdminID` is your personal discord id, and can be used to override any permission settings of guilds that Savvy is a member of.
+`devAdminID` is the Admin's personal discord id, and can be used to override any permission settings of guilds that Savvy is a member of.